 Bank 00A – Send program change #0 to recall

-Click on the button below to download the full reference chart.
+Click on the link below to download the full reference chart.

 Yes, you can connect an external TAP switch to tap tempo remotely.
 Use a standard TRS cable to connect the external switch to the EXP input on TimeLine.
 Set the EXP MD global setting to TAP to use external tap.